2sic/oqtane-themes-template/Src/README.md

 ## Typescript

-The `theme.ts` is parsed by typescript and compiled into `Theme/dist/theme.js`.
+1. `theme.ts` is parsed by typescript and compiled into `Theme/dist/theme.js`.
+1. SourceMaps is auto generated and included

-1. SASS
+## SASS

+1. `theme.scss` is parsed, auto-imports Bootstrap, Bootswatch Flatly etc.
+1. ...and compiles everything to `Theme/dist/theme.css`
+1. With SourceMaps and everything